 If you meet each of those criteria, you will qualify for the exemption.
 It has two benefits.
 First, your assessed value is frozen as of your application year so that any subsequent increases in value will not affect your property tax bill.

 Second, if your income is less than $35,000, some portion of your home value will be exempt up to a maximum of $70,000.
 The exact amount of the exemption depends on your income and your home value.

 How high are sales taxes in Washington State?

 Very high.
 Since Washington State does not have an income tax, it relies more heavily on the sales tax for revenue than many other states.
-The statewide sales tax is 6.5%, ninth highest in the U.S. In addition to that state rate, cities and counties collect their own taxes.
-Together, these can be as high as 3.1%.
+The statewide sales tax is 6.5%, ninth highest in the U.S. In addition to that state rate, cities and counties collect their own taxes that can be as high as 3.4%.
 Overall, expect to pay a sales tax of about 9% in Washington.

 Sales tax exemptions in Washington should help seniors and retirees lower the overall burden of the state’s high sales taxes.
 Prescription drugs are exempt from sales taxes.
 Groceries and newspapers are also exempt.

 What other Washington taxes should I be concerned about?